Georgeanna-Li/Capstone_CFI/README.md

 And so on from a number of edges 1 to X with N vertices Hence, the total number of graphs that can be formed with n vertices will be:
 XC0 + XC1 + XC2 + … + XCX = 2X.

+## June 20th

+Today we are finalizing the report for the mentor for review.
+We are dividing the work and putting up the chapters together.

+## June 21th